miffynijntje/reproducible-research_homework/README.md

 \# INSERT ANSWERS HERE #

+Q4)
+- Everytime the code is run, both plot1 and plot2 look different because of how the random walks have been set up.
+The random walk patterns are different every time because of the randomness of the path angles at each point in time.
+They start from the same place, (0,0), but differentiate from there
+- Using a random seed is a way to generate a predictable and reproducible set of random numbers.
+When you set the same random seed, instead of the random number generator in the code creating a new set of numbers everytime the code is run, the same set of randomly generated numbers is produced.
+This allows for reproducibility.

 ## Instructions

 The homework for this Computer skills practical is divided into 5 questions for a total of 100 points (plus an optional bonus question worth 10 extra points).
 First, fork this repo and make sure your fork is made **Public** for marking.
 Answers should be added to the # INSERT ANSWERS HERE # section above in the **README.md** file of your forked repository.